juan-fernandez/url-shortener-test/README.md

   ],
 }
 ```
+### 4. Modify a shortened URL
-Modify a shortened_url to act differently depending on the device:
+Modify a shortened_url to act differently depending on the device.

-POST /api/v1/shortened_url/<shortened_url> with body:
+HTTP POST /api/v1/shortened_url/<shortened_url> with body:
 ```
 {
   "target_url_<type_of_device>":"<desired_url>",